 Hybrid smartwatches are already making headway in the market as a welcomed compromise between the convenience of being connected and the look and style of a traditional analog watch.

-If the wristwatch will ever completely fall out of favor, it will probably be a result of a zeitgeist changing technological advancement.
+If the wristwatch will ever completely fall out of favor, it will probably result from a zeitgeist-changing technological advancement.
 If a wearable eye-tech like Google Glass ever does catch on, it would be hard to imagine anyone wearing a watch on their wrist.
-The wearer will be able to know the time with a flutter of their eye.
+The wearer will know the time with a flutter of their eye.
 By contrast, turning one’s arm to see the time will seem downright arduous.

 That future, I suspect, is a long time off, if it’s ever to be.
 In the meantime, wristwatches will find a way to matter and find new consumers.
-They’re fashionable, elegant, and uniquely adaptable.
-They appeal to both our intrinsic fascination with technology and our nostalgic love for bygone eras.
+They’re fashionable, elegant, and uniquely adaptable, and they appeal to both our intrinsic fascination with technology and our nostalgic love for bygone eras.